Arnie Teves: 2019 killing of Miguel Lopez Dungog

+Pamplona massacre

 On March 4, 2023, one month after the Supreme Court proclaimed Roel Degamo as governor of Negros Oriental in a contested election versus Arnolfo Teves' brother, former governor Pryde Henry Teves, Degamo was assassinated in his home in Pamplona, Negros Oriental.
 Eleven suspects were arrested by the police in multiple operations across the province.
 Two of the suspects named a certain 'Cong Teves' as the mastermind in an ambush interview with the media.
 Teves has denied any involvement in his death, criticizing those who had tried to accuse him and citing that the Teves's have nothing to gain.
 He has been on medical leave in the United States since February 28, and in March 15, has requested for a two-month leave, citing a "very grave threat" to his life and his family.

 On March 22, 2023, the House of Representatives unanimously voted to suspend Teves for failing to return to the country despite having an expired travel clearance.
 The travel authority issued to Teves was valid only between February 28 and March 9.
 Suspension lasted 60 days and is the second highest penalty in the House, only next to expulsion; it was extended for another 60 days on May 31.

 Teves remained abroad.
 On May 9, Teves had an application to seek political asylum in Timor-Leste which was rejected.
 The following day, the Department of Justice (DOJ) was informed that a blue notice was issued against Teves by Interpol.
 On July 26, 2023, the Anti-Terrorism Council designated him, his brother Pryde Henry and 11 others as terrorists due to their links to "alleged killings and harassments," including Degamo's murder, in Negros Oriental.
 This was the first time the council designated an elected official as a terrorist.
 In response, Teves criticized President Bongbong Marcos, First Lady Liza Araneta Marcos, several members of his Cabinet, House Speaker Martin Romualdez and others in an online press conference for using his case to distract from other issues in the country, while his lawyer called his terrorist designation an "overreaction".

 On August 26, the DOJ announced that murder charges were filed before a regional trial court in Manila against Teves over Degamo's assassination.
 On September 5, the court released an arrest warrant for Teves over the murder.
 As of September 13, the DOJ believed that Teves is in hiding somewhere in Southeast Asia under the protection of local warlords.
 Later that month, Teves was confirmed to be staying in Timor-Leste by former senator Manny Pacquiao, who visited the country for an official visit.
 His passport was ordered cancelled by such court on February 9, 2024.
 DOJ Secretary Jesus Crispin Remulla confirmed on February 29 that Interpol issued a red notice for Teves, which officially designated him as a "Fugitive Wanted for Prosecution".
 On March 21, Teves was arrested by Timorese police at a golf course in Dili.